mag1219/MDAC/README.md

 I also use One-hot Encoding to convert categorical variables into dummy variables and compute correlation matrix, drop features which are highly correlated with each other.

 After we've done all of the data cleansing and preprocessing work, we can choose a machine learning model to use.
 Here, we use ridge regression.
 Ridge regression is a simple machine learning model.
 The difference between linear regression and ridge regression is the objective function of ridge regression has a l2 regularization term to prevent overfitting.
+(After competition, I also tried random forest which achieved better result.)

 In general, machine learning is a method of modeling as valid as statistical model, and it always achieve better accuray in prediction.

-In this competition, I did data cleaning, feature engineering, model choosing and building work.
-Final_model_Manqi-Ver4.ipynb is the fianl version that I used in the competition.